Sitakunda Upazila: History

 The legends of the area state the sage Bhargava created a pond (kunda) for Sita to bathe in when her husband Lord Ramchandra visited during his exile in the forests.
 Sitakunda derived its name from this incident.

 Sitakunda has been occupied by humans since the Neolithic era; tools associated with the prehistoric Assam group have been found throughout the area.
 In 1886, shouldered celts manufactured from petrified wood were discovered, as reported by Indian archaeologist Rakhaldas Bandyopadhyay in his book Banglar Itihas, or History of Bengal, (volume I, 1914).
 In 1917, British mineralogist Dr. J. Coggin Brown uncovered more prehistoric celts.
 Large quantities of pebbles have also been found, but archaeologists have not determined whether they were used in the construction of prehistoric tools.

 During the 6th and 7th centuries CE, the Chittagong region was ruled by the Kingdom of Arakan.
 In the next century, it was briefly ruled by Dharmapala (reign: 770–810) of the Pala Empire.
 The area was conquered in 1340 by Sultan Fakhruddin Mubarak Shah (reign: 1338–1349) of Sonargaon, who founded the first dynasty of the Sultanate of Bengal.
 When Sultan Ghiyasuddin Mahmud Shah (reign: 1533–1538) of the last dynasty of the Sultanate of Bengal was defeated in 1538 by Sher Shah Suri of the Sur Dynasty, the Arakanese captured the region again.
 Batsauphyu (reign: 1459–1482) of the Mrauk U dynasty took advantage of the weakness of Sultan Barbak Shah of Bengal to lead the invasion.
 In this period, Keyakchu (or Chandrajyoti), a prince of Arakan, established a monastery in Sitakunda.
 Between 1538 and 1666, Portuguese privateers (known as Firinghis or Harmads) made inroads into Chittagong and ruled the region in alliance with Arakanese pirates.
 During those 128 years, the eastern coast of Bengal became a home to pirates of Portuguese and Arakanese origins.
 For a brief period in 1550, it was taken over by Pagan invaders.
-In 1666, Mughal commander Bujurg Umed Khan conquered the area.
+In 1666, Mughal commander Buzurg Umed Khan conquered the area.